-The shift of precipitation from solid to liquid occurs starting from 1993 and manifests in a considerable increase of rain fraction in comparison with snow at meteorological stations located in the mountains.
-The fact that the changes of streamflow are observed at the gauges regardless of basin size and in general match the breakpoints of streamflow rise and precipitation ratio shift indicate that it is climate rather than other possible factors (permafrost thaw, increased groundwater connectivity, etc.) which drives those changes.
-Average magnitude of streamflow trend reaches up to 9.8 mm, which is comparable with the mean absolute increase of rain precipitation of 12.2 mm.
-In the Yana River basin, one would expect a similar linkage between precipitation and streamflow in autumn, but because of the lack of meteorological stations in higher elevations this cannot be confirmed.

-Spence et al. (2011) have shown that the trend towards more autumn rainfall in the northwestern subarctic Canadian Shield with no sign of significant total precipitation increase has been sufficient to cause late season peaks in discharge and higher winter low flows.
+The shift of precipitation from solid to liquid occurs starting from 1993 and manifests in a considerable increase of rain fraction in comparison with snow at the stations located in the mountains.
+The fact that the changes in streamflow are observed regardless of basin size and in general match the breakpoints of precipitation ratio shift indicates that it is climate rather than other possible factors (permafrost thaw, increased groundwater connectivity, etc.) which drives those changes.
+The average increase in streamflow reaches up to 9.8 mm, which is comparable with the mean absolute increase of rain precipitation of 12.2 mm.
+In the Yana River basin, one would expect a similar linkage between precipitation and streamflow in autumn, but this cannot be confirmed due to the lack of meteorological stations in higher elevations.Spence et al. (2011) have shown that the trend towards more autumn rainfall in the northwestern subarctic Canadian Shield with no increase in total precipitation has been sufficient to cause late season peaks in discharge and higher winter low flows.
 Recessional curves of early autumn flood events extend later into the autumn and winter seasons.
 The streamflow changes in October generally repeat the spatial pattern of changes in September but with lower magnitude.
 The hypothesis of Berghuijs et al. (2014) stating that a shift from a snow- towards a rain-dominated regime would likely reduce streamflow is contradicted by the results of this study for the rivers in the continuous permafrost zone.

 Winter

-Upward trends of low flow are observed in most of the Arctic (Rennermalm and Wood, 2010).
+Upward trends in low flow are observed at Mackenzie River (Yang et al., 2015), at the Lena river and its tributaries (Tananaev et al., 2016) and in most of the Arctic (Rennermalm and Wood, 2010).
 The widely found hypothesis is that increased low flow indicates permafrost degradation, aquifer activation and better connectivity between surface and subsurface water.
 Increasing active layer thickness, enlarged infiltration and sub-surface water contribution to winter discharge by deeper and longer flow pathways sustain increasing winter streamflow in permafrost environments (Karlsson et al., 2015, St. Jacques and Sauchyn, 2009; Tananaev et al., 2016).

-Change points for low flow were detected in 1980s, 1990s and 2000s.
+Change points for low flow were detected in the 1980s, 1990s and 2000s.
 Similar change points are observed at the Lena River basin (Tananaev et al., 2016), where the major shifts in all nonstationary time-series occur in the 1990s, but when the data from adjacent decades are combined, the major changes in minimum discharge occur between 1985 and 1995, and in mean annual daily flow between 1995 and 2005.

-The changes in November-December tend towards basins larger than 17,000 km2 although many smaller ones do not freeze up until January.
-Glotova and Glotov (2015) attributes that to the fact that the fraction of groundwater contribution to middle- sized and large basins is higher than to smaller ones in the continuous permafrost zone.
+The changes in November-December tend towards basins larger than 17 000 km2 although many smaller ones do not freeze up until January.
+Glotova and Glotov (2015) attribute that to the fact that the fraction of groundwater contribution to middle- sized and large basins is higher than that to smaller ones in the continuous permafrost zone.

-Markov and Gurevich (2008), Gurevich (2009), Dzamalov and Potehina (2010) have substantiated the hypothesis on a regulatory impact of river ice cover in the regions with long-lasting winter on ground water feeding into rivers.
-It suggests that in colder winters, with a significant thickness of ice, the total water discharge decreases in small river basins.
-In less severe winters, there is a decrease in the thickness of river ice and the preservation of higher runoff of the underground streamflow in the river by the end of winter.
+Gurevich (2009), Dzamalov and Potehina (2010) have substantiated the hypothesis that river ice cover regulates ground water feeding into rivers in cold regions.
+The hypothesis is that in colder winters, with a significant thickness of ice, the total water discharge decreases in small river basins.
+In less severe winters, when the thickness of ice is lower, the underground contribution to streamflow in the river is higher by the end of winter.